 There are a lot of 1997 Grand Am owners who love their car's performance and handling on the highway, commenting on its good pickup, sporty styling, decent fuel economy, and overall affordability.
 Comfortable seats and a roomy trunk that can be accessed from the back seat are also high points.
 But a lot of owners complain about constant mechanical and electrical problems with the Grand Am, and question its reliability.
 Alternator repairs and brake pads that wear too quickly are common complaints.
 Drivers also mention that the Grand Am gets knocked around easily by the wind, has a wide turning radius, and plastic parts that break.

-Talk about the 1997 Pontiac Grand Am
+What's your take on the 1997 Pontiac Grand Am?

 Pontiac Grand Am Questions